 Not necessarily.
 It depends on the lender and the type of loan.
 While a traditional term loan from a bank can take up to two months to get approved, an unsecured business loan from a fintech lender can be approved within 24 hours of receiving the application.
 This is because online lenders have automated much of the process to make it quick and simple.
-Instead of completing stacks of paperwork, fintech lenders can analyse your finances and other factors online to give you an answer.
-There are also other types of business loans that are approved within short timeframes, including business overdrafts and lines of credit.
-So although getting a traditional bank term loan can take some time, there are other options that are much faster.
+Instead of completing stacks of paperwork, this new breed of business lender can analyse your finances and other factors online to give you an answer.

 False.
 Although banks are often the first stop for business owners seeking finance, a range of non-bank lenders offers business finance.
 For example, fintech lenders use technology that makes it easy to apply for business loans online.
-Since they don’t fall under banking regulations, they can be more flexible in who they offer loans to.
-In addition to fintech lenders, other non-bank lenders specialise in different types of finance.
-Examples of business finance offered by specialist lenders include invoice finance, equipment finance and merchant cash advances.
+Since they don’t fall under regulations for deposit-taking institutions (ADIs), they can be more flexible in their lending decisions.

 Lenders don’t base their decision on how much you request as long as they believe you will be able to repay the loan.
-With the time and resources lenders need to set-up a loan, it is more profitable for them to lend you more.
-When making a decision they will look at your overall financial position and how you plan to use the money.
+With the time and resources lenders need to set-up a loan, it is more profitable for them to lend you more (if you are seen as capable of making repayments).
+When making a decision, they will look at your overall financial position and how you plan to use the money.
 If you ask for too little and are not able to fulfil a project that will generate a return on investment, you might not be able to pay off the loan.